Houmgaor/FrontierTextHandler/README.md

 ## See also

 - [var-username/Monster-Hunter-Frontier-Patterns](https://github.com/var-username/Monster-Hunter-Frontier-Patterns):
-incredible reference for this project.
+great reference for this project.